tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'AMENDED'
+nan

 ### Label

-'AMENDED'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.'

 ## Controlled Value

-'AMENDED'
+'AMENDED implies that a change is being proposed to some existing non-empty value.
+Amendments do not provide bdqffdq:hasResponseResult object properties.
+Proposed changes will be in a bdqffdq:hasResponseResultValue data property.'

 ### Type

 NamedIndividual

+## Superclass

+'AMENDED'

 ### Definition

-'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.'
+'AMENDED'

 ### Comment

-''|'AMENDED implies that a change is being proposed to some existing non-empty value.
-Amendments do not provide bdqffdq:hasResponseResult object properties.
-Proposed changes will be in a bdqffdq:hasResponseResultValue data property.'
+'AMENDED'

 ********************